Concepts

 Management Agent

 The Management Agent is a component installed in each virtual machine.
-It enables the hypervisor to better manage the machine by providing access to additional information and allows certain operations to be executed more cleanly.
+It enables the hypervisor to better manage the machine by having access to more information and allows certain actions to be performed more cleanly.

 PV Drivers (Paravirtualization Drivers)

-PV Drivers are drivers installed in the virtual machine to improve its performance.
-Without these drivers, the machine runs, but more slowly.
+PV Drivers are drivers installed within the virtual machine to enhance its performance.
+Without these drivers, the machine operates, but at a slower pace.
 Additionally, they enable certain advanced operations.
 PV Drivers are natively installed on the majority of current Linux kernels.

 Tools